 When you file for Chapter 7 or Chapter 13 bankruptcy, you must complete a packet of forms.
-On one of those forms, Schedule J -- Current Expenditures of Individual Debtor(s), you list your average monthly expenses and describe any increases or decreases you anticipate to occur within the year after you file for bankruptcy.
+On one of those forms, Schedule J: Your Expenses, you list your average monthly expenses and describe any increases or decreases you anticipate to occur within the year after you file for bankruptcy.

 (To learn about the other forms you must file in Chapter 7 and Chapter 13 bankruptcy, see Completing the Bankruptcy Forms.)

 On Schedule J and Schedule I, you provide the court with detailed information about your current income and expenses.
 The court will use this information to determine if your Chapter 7 case is an “abuse” and you should instead file for Chapter 13.
 If you file for Chapter 13, this information helps the court and creditors determine if you will realistically be able to fund your proposed Chapter 13 plan, among other things.